 But true living faith is something very different.
 Do we see Jesus urging the father to simply do more and then the blessings of God will be able to reign down on him without measure?
 In fact, we see almost the opposite.
 Instead of patting the father on the back and congratulating him on his faith, Jesus seems to turn against him.
 This man believed something; otherwise he wouldn't have come to Jesus.
-Certainly he had But the faith of the father had not yet been tested and Jesus knew that it needed to be.
+But the father's was a faith that had not yet been tested and Jesus knew that it needed to be.
 It wasn't yet faith in the Word of Jesus.
 It was a faith built on sight and proof rather than promises.
 It was a faith that thought only if Jesus was standing right there could He help.
-It was a faith that was built on the physical wellbeing of his son, on the goodness of his earthly life.
 This is the kind of faith that easily falls prey to doubt when jobs are lost, cancer strikes, days don't go as planned, your house, your health, your mind and your body are all a wreck, or death itself draws near.
 Faith built on circumstance, faith resting on the presence of blessing and the absence of struggle is dead faith.
-It's really no faith at all.
-Truly, faith can only exist when what it hopes for isn't immediately apparent, when everything it is surrounded by declares the exact opposite to be true.
+It's really not faith at all.